myconstellation/constellation-nodejs/README.md

 # constellation-nodejs
 Constellation hub access from a Nodejs context

-# Important

-This repo is no longer maintained.
-It's now an official Constellation NodeJS Package accessible from official repository : https://github.com/myconstellation/constellation-nodejs or NPM.

 # Introduction

 [Constellation] is a platform to orchestrate and interconnect your programs and devices.
 With constellation, you can easily manage all of your devices / sensors / switch and more, interconnect its and create intelligence between them.